olcf/olcf-user-docs/software/software_list/index.rst

          amrex/24.05-mpi

-For detailed information about a specific module use the modules full name.
+For detailed information about a specific module use the modules version full name.
 For example: ``$ module spider Foo/1.2.3``

 .. code:: bash